 Phentolamine systemic exposure was evaluated in a Phase 3 trial (MIRA-3) following topical ocular administration of a total of 3 drops, each of 0.03 mL, of phentolamine ophthalmic solution 0.75%.
 The peak concentration levels are achieved between 15 minutes and 1 hour after dosing with the median value of 0.45 ng/mL.

-Phentolamine was not mutagenic in the in-vitro bacterial reverse mutation (Ames) assay.
-In the in-vitro chromosomal aberration study in Chinese hamster ovary cells, numerical aberrations were slightly increased after a 4-hour exposure to phentolamine without metabolic activation, and structural aberrations were slightly increased after a 4-hour exposure to phentolamine with metabolic activation only at the highest concentrations tested, but neither numerical nor structural aberrations were increased after a 20-hour exposure without metabolic activation.
-Phentolamine was not clastogenic in two in-vivo mouse micronucleus assays.
+Phentolamine was not mutagenic in the in vitro bacterial reverse mutation (Ames) assay.
+In the in vitro chromosomal aberration study in Chinese hamster ovary cells, numerical aberrations were slightly increased after a 4-hour exposure to phentolamine without metabolic activation, and structural aberrations were slightly increased after a 4-hour exposure to phentolamine with metabolic activation only at the highest concentrations tested, but neither numerical nor structural aberrations were increased after a 20-hour exposure without metabolic activation.
+Phentolamine was not clastogenic in two in vivo mouse micronucleus assays.

 The effect of phentolamine on female fertility has not been studied.
-Male rats treated with oral phentolamine for nine weeks (four weeks prior to mating, 3 weeks during the mating period and 2 weeks after mating) were mated with untreated females.
+Male rats treated with oral phentolamine for 9 weeks (4 weeks prior to mating, 3 weeks during the mating period and 2 weeks after mating) were mated with untreated females.
 At doses up to 648-times human therapeutic exposure levels at the Cmax, no adverse effects on male fertility parameters or on reproductive parameters in the untreated females mated with the treated males were observed.

 The efficacy of Ryzumvi for the reversal of mydriasis was demonstrated in two, randomized, double-masked, vehicle-controlled trials; MIRA-2 (NCT#04620213) and MIRA-3 (NCT#05134974).
-A total of 553 subjects, aged 12 to 80 years, who had mydriasis induced by instillation of phenylephrine or tropicamide or a combination of hydroxyamphetamine hydrobromide and tropicamide (Paremyd) were randomized.
+A total of 553 subjects, aged 12 to 80 years, who had mydriasis induced by instillation of phenylephrine or tropicamide or a combination of hydroxyamphetamine hydrobromide and tropicamide (Paremyd®) were randomized.
 Subjects with light and dark irides were included in both trials.
 Two drops (study eye) or one drop (fellow eye) of Ryzumvi or placebo (vehicle) were administered one hour after instillation of the mydriatic agent.
-The percentage of subjects with study eyes returning to ≤0.2 mm from baseline pupil diameter was statistically significantly greater (p<0.01) at all time points measured from 60 minutes through 24 hours in the Ryzumvi group compared with the placebo (vehicle) group across both of the MIRA-2 and MIRA-3 trials (see Figure 1).
+The percentage of subjects with study eyes returning to ≤ 0.2 mm from baseline pupil diameter was statistically significantly greater (p < 0.01) at all time points measured from 60 minutes through 24 hours in the Ryzumvi group compared with the placebo (vehicle) group across both of the MIRA-2 and MIRA-3 trials (see Figure 1).

 Figure 1.
-Percentage of subjects with study eyes returning to ≤0.2 mm from baseline pupil diameter by time point in the MIRA-2 and MIRA-3 Trials
+Percentage of Subjects with Study Eyes Returning to ≤ 0.2 mm from Baseline Pupil Diameter by Time Point in the MIRA-2 and MIRA-3 Trials

-The efficacy of MIRA-2 and MIRA-3 also showed that the change from maximum pupil dilation in study eyes and fellow eyes was statistically significantly different between the Ryzumvi-treated group and the placebo-treated group at all time points from 60 minutes through 24 hours post-treatment (p<0.01).
+The efficacy of MIRA-2 and MIRA-3 also showed that the change from maximum pupil dilation in study eyes and fellow eyes was statistically significantly different between the Ryzumvi-treated group and the placebo-treated group at all time points from 60 minutes through 24 hours post-treatment (p < 0.01).
 Pupil size at 24 hours was 1 mm smaller than baseline.
 These results were consistent regardless of whether phenylephrine or tropicamide/Paremyd were used as mydriatic agents (Figure 2, Figure 3; respectively).

-Figure 2: Pupil Dilation by Time Point with Phenylephrine as Mydriatic Agent in MIRA-2 and MIRA-3 Trials (mITT population)
+Figure 2: Pupil Dilation by Time Point with Phenylephrine as Mydriatic Agent in MIRA-2 and MIRA-3 Trials (mITT Population)

-Figure 3: Pupil Dilation by Time Point with Tropicamide or Paremyd as Mydriatic Agent in MIRA-2 and MIRA-3 trials (mITT Population)
+Figure 3: Pupil Dilation by Time Point with Tropicamide or Paremyd as Mydriatic Agent in MIRA-2 and MIRA-3 Trials (mITT Population)

 The efficacy of Ryzumvi was similar for all age ranges including pediatric subjects aged 3 to 17 years.
-Pediatric subjects aged 12 to 17 years (n=27) were treated in MIRA-2 and MIRA-3 and pediatric subjects, aged 3 to 11 years (n=11) were treated in MIRA-4, (NCT#05223478).
+Pediatric subjects aged 12 to 17 years (n = 27) were treated in MIRA-2 and MIRA-3 and pediatric subjects, aged 3 to 11 years (n = 11) were treated in MIRA-4, (NCT#05223478).

 Ryzumvi (phentolamine ophthalmic solution) 0.75% is supplied as a sterile, clear, and colorless solution for topical ophthalmic use contained in a translucent, low-density polyethylene, single-patient-use vial with a 0.31 mL fill.
 One strip of 5 single-patient-use vials is packaged into a foil pouch, with 6 foil pouches in a carton.
 One single-patient-use vial should be dispensed for each patient, and it can be used to dose both eyes.